UPPMAX/programming_formalisms_intro/doc/UML_deeper.md

 First iteration in planning can be paper or whiteboard Then there are benefits with digital tools

-### Design

-- A way to visualize a system's architectural blueprints in a diagram, including elements such as:
-  - any activities (jobs);
-  - individual components of the system;
-    - and how they can interact with other software components;
-  - how the system will run;
-  - how entities interact with others (components and interfaces);
-  - external user interface.

-- Although originally intended for object-oriented design documentation, UML has been extended to a larger set of design documentation,and been found useful in many contexts.

 ### Building blocks
 - Things